-Visitation is permitted both indoors and outdoors (weather permitting as defined by the facility).
+IF INDOOR VISITATION IS SUSPENDED, OUTDOOR VISITATION is permitted BUT MUST BE SCHEDULED! (weather permitting as defined by the facility).

-The current schedule by nursing unit will be maintained for the two outdoor patios as an addition to the above indoor visitation hours:
+The current schedule by nursing unit will be maintained for the two outdoor patios:

 10:30am - 11:10am,11:30 – 12:10pm, 2:00pm – 2:40pm,